siddharthkp/cost-of-modules/README.md

 #### Motivation

-I recently published a npm module ([auto-install](https://github.com/siddharthkp/auto-install)) and I wanted to know how much am I making people download before they can use it.
+I recently published a npm module ([auto-install](https://github.com/siddharthkp/auto-install)) and I wanted to know how many bytes am I making people download before they can use it.
 Turns out, it was a whopping 30M!

 __More than space on disk, I want to optimise for install speed - setup is part of the user experience__